 Habitat

-Japanese sea nettles are native to the western Pacific Ocean, including Japan and Korea.
-They prefer to live in shallow coastal waters rich in nutrients, such as estuaries and bays.
+Native to the western Pacific Ocean, including Japan and Korea, they prefer to live in shallow coastal waters rich in nutrients, such as estuaries and bays.
+These sea jellies can tolerate a wide range of temperatures and can be found in warm and cold waters.

 Diet

-Japanese sea nettles are carnivorous and feed on various tiny marine organisms.
-Their diet mainly consists of small fish, plankton, and other jellyfish.
+Their diet mainly consists of copepods, fish eggs, zooplankton, and other jellyfish.
 However, they are opportunistic feeders that consume whatever prey is available in their environment.
-Using their tentacles and oral arms, they capture prey and bring it to the mouth, as we’ve seen above.

 Reproduction

-Japanese sea nettles have a complex life cycle involving sexual and asexual reproduction.
+They have a complex life cycle involving sexual and asexual reproduction.
 Like other jellyfish, they have a polyp stage and a medusa stage.
 The polyp stage is when the jellyfish is attached to the ocean floor, while the medusa stage is the free-swimming stage.

-In the medusa stage, Japanese sea nettles reproduce sexually.
-The males release sperm into the water, which is then captured by the females using their oral arms.
+In the medusa stage, they reproduce sexually.
+The males release sperm into the water, which is then captured by the females using their oral arms to form fertilized eggs.
+Their reproductive behavior is closely tied to environmental factors, such as water temperature and nutrient availability.

 Threats

-Here are some of the main threats to Japanese sea nettles:
+Here are some of the main threats:

 - Overfishing: Overfishing small fish, such as anchovies and sardines, can reduce the amount of food available for Japanese sea nettles, leading to a decline in their population.
 This can also disrupt the natural food chain and cause ripple effects throughout the ecosystem.